 - the opportunity to take part in a skills workshop or academic taster session

 We provide lunch and refreshments, and in some cases, we can also arrange additional tours of other colleges and departments.

-Our Access team are happy to visit UK state schools and colleges to talk to any Sixth Formers who are interested in applying to Oxford, or to talk to younger pupils about the importance of GCSE and A-level choices, the University of Oxford, and Higher Education generally.
+Our Outreach team are happy to visit UK state schools and colleges to talk to any Sixth Formers who are interested in applying to Oxford, or to talk to younger pupils about the importance of GCSE and A-level choices, the University of Oxford, and Higher Education generally.